swkkd/gowebapi/docs/UnitClassApi.md

 # **UnitClassCreateUnit**
-> UnitClassCreateUnit(ctx, webId, unitDTO, optional)
+> UnitClassCreateUnit(a.client.ctx, webId, unitDTO, optional)
 Create a unit in the specified Unit Class.

 ### Required Parameters